urostripunovic/hono-htmx-webcomponents/README.md

     - I tried again after integrating vite into my dev experience.
 Same conclusion as before using a link tag will take a while before the css loads in...
 I'll see how the dev experience is affected when working with css in this way.
 - [ ] Implement the Todo app, use [tRPC](https://trpc.io/) or just [htmx](https://htmx.org/) for the client component
     - [ ] In JSX render
+        - [ ] Change the database to support better id handling when it comes to inserting.
         - [ ] Put JSX todo in a different route
     - [ ] HTML static files
         - [ ] Put HTML todo in a different route